vladyslavstartsev/api-docs/Private/http-trade-v4.md

 {
     "amount": "0.001",                 // amount
-    "dealFee": "0",                    // fee in money that you pay if order is finished "dealMoney": "0",                  // if order finished - amount in money currency that finished "dealStock": "0",                  // if order finished - amount in stock currency that finished "left": "0.001",                   // if order not finished - rest of amount that must be finished "makerFee": "0.001",               // maker fee ratio.
+    "dealFee": "0",                    // fee in money that you pay if order is finished "dealMoney": "0",                  // amount in money currency that finished "dealStock": "0",                  // amount in stock currency that finished "left": "0.001",                   // rest of amount that must be finished "makerFee": "0.001",               // maker fee ratio.
 If the number less than 0.0001 - its rounded to zero
     "market": "BTC_USDT",              // deal market
     "orderId": 4180284841,             // order id